-Leveraging transfer learning for multi-label attribute prediction in fashion images, using deep learning
+Leveraging transfer learning for Outfit Matching in children's fashion, using deep learning

 About Babyshop Group

-E-commerce is at the heart of Babyshop Group where premium childrens’ fashion is retailed on a multitude of websites (eg. lekmer.se, babyshop.se, alexandalexa.se).
-Babyshop Group has had continuous growth in the past years, currently selling and shipping internationally with a revenue of more than 1.5 billion SEK.
-In order to sustain such growth, Babyshop Group will continue to work in a data-driven environment, which you hopefully can be a part of!
-We at Babyshop work with machine learning (ML) on a daily basis, whether it being exploratory data analysis and modelling in a Jupyter Notebook or building ML-pipelines integrating cloud solutions.
+E-commerce is at the heart of Babyshop Group where premium childrens’ fashion is retailed on a multitude of websites (eg. lekmer.se, babyshop.com, alexandalexa.com, melijoe.com).
+Babyshop Group has had continuous growth the past years, currently selling and shipping internationally with a revenue of more than 1.5 billion SEK.
+In order to sustain such growth, Babyshop Group will continue to work in a data driven environment, which you hopefully can be a part of!
+We at Babyshop work with machine learning (ML) on a daily basis, whether it being exploratory data analysis and modelling in a Jupyter Notebook or building ML-pipelines integrating cloud solutions for personalization, demand prediction, recommender systems, learning-to-rank and more.
 If this is something that you want to develop within and you find the thesis proposal interesting, apply!
-By the way, at our five story office in Karlaplan, you will find lots of tasty coffee, tea, and inspiring individuals.
+By the way, at our office by Karlaplan you will find lots of tasty coffee, tea and inspiring individuals.

-Recently, transfer learning has proved very successful in multiple areas, most prominently in regards to object-detection in images, using YoloV3, as well as natural language processing using BERT and GPT.
-Because of this, ML-practitioners with access to limited sets of labeled data can successfully leverage these transfer learning frameworks that are trained on immense datasets.
+Recently, transfer learning has proved very successful to transfer knowledge learned within one domain to another, most prominently in regards to object-detection in images, using YoloV3, as well as natural language processing using BERT and GPT.
+Even within the specific domain of fashion, transfer learning has been used successfully to transfer knowledge between one subdomain and another, see iMaterialist.
+Because of this advancement in transfer learning, ML-practitioners with access to limited sets of labeled data can successfully leverage these transfer learning frameworks that are trained on immense datasets.

-The question then arises, is it possible to combine the pre-trained models from previously mentioned multi-label attribution prediction models that are trained on almost exclusively adults’ fashion, together with the learnings from transfer-learning frameworks - in order to successfully perform multi-label attribution prediction on childrens’ fashion?
+Adult and children’s fashion is, from a human point of view, very similar.
+However, the extent to which neural networks generalize across the two subdomains is currently unknown.
+The question then arises, is it possible to combine the pre-trained models from previously mentioned outfit matching models that are trained on almost exclusively adults’ fashion, together with the learnings from transfer-learning frameworks - in order to successfully perform outfit matching within childrens’ fashion?

 What we offer

-Contact: For questions please contact Marcus Svensson, Data Scientist at Babyshop Group firstname.lastname@example.org
+Contact: Marcus Svensson, Data Scientist at Babyshop Group email@example.com